juj/fbcp-ili9341/README.md

 #### How exactly do I edit the build options to e.g. remove the statistics lines or change some other option?

-Edit the file `config.h` in a text editor (a command line one such as `pico`, `vim`, `nano`, or SSH map the drive to your host), and find the line `#define STATISTICS` in there.
+Edit the file `config.h` in a text editor (a command line one such as `pico`, `vim`, `nano`, or SSH map the drive to your host), and find the appropriate line in the file.
 Add comment lines `//` in front of that text to disable the option, or remove the `//` characters to enable it.

 After having edited and saved the file, reissue `make -j` in the build directory and restart fbcp-ili9341.

+Some options are passed to the build from the CMake configuration script.
+You can run with `make VERBOSE=1` to see which configuration items the CMake build is passing.
+See the above *Configuring Build Options* section to customize the CMake configure items.
+For example, to remove the statistics overlay, pass `-DSTATISTICS=0` directive to CMake.

 #### Does fbcp-ili9341 work with linux command line terminal or X windowing system?